yukamurata27/MachineLearning/README.md

 # Machine Learning
-This is an assignment for the Machine Learning course from Stanford on Coursera.
+This contains programming assignments for the Machine Learning course from Stanford University on Coursera.

 ## Algorithms
 #### 1) Linear Regression